jacob-8/sveltefirets/README.md

 - SvelteKit
 - Typescript
 - Firebase 9 beta
-- *includes FirebaseUI web + Firebase 8 brought in via CDN only when login modal is opened - FirebaseUI web allows for easy authentication in dozens of languages and many providers without you need to manage the authentication forms - this will be upgraded to use Firebase 9 once it goes GA*
+- *includes FirebaseUI web + Firebase 8 brought in via CDN only when login component shown - FirebaseUI web allows for easy authentication in dozens of languages and many providers without you need to manage the authentication forms - this will be upgraded to use Firebase 9 once it goes GA*

 ## How to use